 Graduate student mentoring is a high priority to our faculty.
 Consequently, some applicants with otherwise acceptable credentials are denied admission because there is no faculty member able to make the necessary commitment of laboratory space and/or supervision time.
 Thus, evidence of exceptional promise is essential in order to interest appropriate faculty.

 Specific Admissions Information

 The application must be submitted online.
 Supporting materials include the following:

 - Graduate Record Examination (GRE) aptitude scores (sent directly from ETS).
 The GRE code for the University of Florida is 5812 and for the Food Science and Human Nutrition Department is 0107.
 The scores must be sent to both the University and the Department.

 - Complete official transcripts.
-Direct admission to our Master of Science programs requires an undergraduate GPA of 3.0 (4.0=A) over the last 60 credits (junior and senior years).
+Direct admission to our Master of Science programs requires a minimum undergraduate GPA of 3.0 (4.0=A) over the last 60 credits (junior and senior years).
 A 3.0 average in science courses is essential.
 Send an original copy to both the Registrar’s office and the department.

 - Listing of courses in progress or planned if you are still matriculating.

 - Three letters of recommendation.
 They can be sent online by the referee, with your application materials, or separately.
 If separately, they must be sealed with the signature of the recommender written across the back of the envelope.